JSos-CPU00/JSos-CPU00/README.md

 - 👋 Hi, I’m @JSos-CPU00 "Jeremy"
 - 👀 I’m interested in ...
 Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning ...Software Development, Computer Vision, Neural Networking & Computer Systems at UNI
+- 🌱 I’m currently learning ...Software Development, while minoring in Computer Systems and Algorithm Theory
 - 💞️ I’m looking to collaborate on ...
 Software Development Projects in C++ and Python or Java
 - 📫 How to reach me ...LinkedIn, or by email